MercedezRodriguez/MECA482-BALL-ON-PLATE/README.md

 ![Alt Text](https://user-images.githubusercontent.com/75716205/102709492-0306c100-4260-11eb-9d7f-77d91a802dd3.png)

-###### Note the green and blue lines fall on the imaginaryaxis but no inside the area of interest.
+###### Note the green and blue lines fall on the imaginary axis but not inside the area of interest.
 To correct this, a ** Lead/Lag** compensator was introduced.
 To give s the resuts below:

 ![Alt Text](https://user-images.githubusercontent.com/75716205/102709692-8674e200-4261-11eb-947a-1d3166693541.png)